Does music affect your writing? Or do you you find that they intertwine?

 Which bands' music affect you the most emotionally?

-Today at work I found myself wanting some summery music on Pandora, and to my delight, after typing in "summer", the best phrase that could have suited my tastes popped up - "Summer hits from the...
+Today at work I found myself wanting some summery music on Pandora, and to my delight, after typing in "summer", the best phrase that could have suited my tastes popped up - "Summer hits from the 90s".
+While they are playing all the tunes I adore, this is very different than the...